01 December 2024

 🔘The SpacerLabs domestic 'Air Quality Monitor' ( AQM ) 🏭 with multi-sensor support posted on 15.03.2023, ( updated 29.02.2024 ) is based on the Cubic PM1006 infra-red LED particle sensor module.
 Another type of particle sensor is the 🪴 Plantower 🗼PMS5003.
 It uses a laser source, is capable of detecting particles down to ⌀0.3 microns in size, and measures some additional values compared to the PM1006 as well as being approximately twice as accurate.
 One has been obtained as an individual item, ( not part of an AQM product, filtration or ventilation equipment etc ), and is being tried out.

-In use, the measurements made by the PMS5003 are sent periodically ⏲ as 32 bytes of data over a UART serial interface at a data rate of 9600 bits/sec.
+The measurements made by the PMS5003 are sent periodically ⏲ as 32 bytes of data over a UART serial interface at a data rate of 9600 bits/sec.
 A UART to USB protocol converter dongle provides a virtual COM port on a computer allowing the data to be displayed on a pc if there is a usb cable connecting 🔗both and a serial terminal program is running.

 Left - PMS5003, Right - UART to USB dongle